J. Donald Cameron

-James Donald Cameron (May 14, 1833 – August 30, 1918) was an American politician from Pennsylvania who served as Secretary of War under President Ulysses S. Grant and in the United States Senate for nearly twenty years.
-In May, 1876 Cameron was part of a Cabinet realignment by President Grant, having been appointed after a brief tenure by Secretary Alphonso Taft, whom Grant appointed U.S. Attorney General.
-Former Secretary William W. Belknap had resigned from office, was impeached by the House for taking kickbacks from the Fort Sill tradership, put on trial in the Senate and acquitted.
-Secretary Cameron was one of two father-son combinations that served as Secretary of War.
-Cameron's father, Simon Cameron, served in that office under President Abraham Lincoln.
-The other father-son combination was Secretary Alphonso Taft and his son Secretary William Howard Taft.
-During Cameron's tenure the U.S. military was challenged by the Great Sioux War and by the threat of a second Southern secession after the controversial election of President Rutherford B. Hayes that ended Reconstruction.
-Cameron proved to be an energetic administrator and his appointment as Secretary of War launched his lengthy political career in the Senate.
+James Donald Cameron (May 14, 1833 – August 30, 1918) was an American banker, businessman and Republican politician who served as Secretary of War in the cabinet of President Ulysses S. Grant from 1876 to 1877 and represented Pennsylvania in the United States Senate from 1877 to 1897.
+Cameron succeeded his father, Simon Cameron, in both offices and as boss of the powerful Pennsylvania Republican political machine.

 Cameron was raised and educated near Harrisburg, Pennsylvania.
 After graduating from Princeton College, Cameron worked in the banking and railroad industries.

+In May 1876, Cameron was appointed Secretary of War as part of a cabinet reshuffle by President Ulysses S. Grant, following the impeachment and resignation of William W. Belknap and a brief tenure by Secretary Alphonso Taft, whom Grant made Attorney General.
+Cameron's father served in the same office under President Abraham Lincoln.
+During Cameron's tenure, the military was challenged by the Great Sioux War and by the threat of a second Southern secession after the controversial 1876 election of President Rutherford B. Hayes.
+Cameron proved to be an energetic administrator and his appointment as Secretary of War launched his lengthy political career in the Senate.

-In May 1876, Cameron was appointed Secretary of War by President Ulysses S. Grant serving until March 1877.
-After leaving the Grant Cabinet, Cameron was elected Senator by the Pennsylvania legislature, under the control of Senator Simon Cameron, his father.
+After leaving the cabinet, Cameron was elected Senator by the Pennsylvania legislature, under the control of Senator Simon Cameron, his father.
 Cameron served as Pennsylvania's U.S. Senator from 1877 to 1897, and as chairman on two powerful Senate committees.

 After leaving the Senate, Cameron worked in various industrial businesses until his death in 1918.
 Cameron was the last surviving cabinet member of the Grant Administration.

-Cameron's senatorial career, spanning nearly 20 years, was mostly undistinguished, voting the party line.
-Senatorial bossism, practiced by Cameron, who ran the Pennsylvania machine, was significantly curbed by the passage of the 17th Amendment in May 1913, that mandated U.S. senators be elected by the popular vote of the people.

 Early life

-James Donald Cameron was born on May 14, 1833 in Middletown, Pennsylvania in the family home, the first-born son of Simon Cameron, the 26th Secretary of War under President Abraham Lincoln and a powerful Pennsylvania politician.
+James Donald Cameron was born on May 14, 1833, in Middletown, Pennsylvania, in the family home, the first-born son of Simon Cameron, the 26th Secretary of War under President Abraham Lincoln and a powerful Pennsylvania politician.
 Cameron's mother was Margaret Brua.
 Cameron was commonly referred to as "Don."
 Having received his elementary education in Harrisburg, Cameron enrolled in Princeton College (today Princeton University); he graduated with a Bachelor of Arts in 1852 and received a Master of Arts degree in 1855.